J9Kay/intro-to-java-course/exercises/java-exceptions/README.md

 ### Question 2

 What exception types can be caught by the following handler?
+All exceptions
 ```java
 catch (Exception e) {

 }
 ```

 What is wrong with using this type of exception handler?
+Exception is a superclass of all exceptions , so the catch blook is derived from this class.
+Its bad practice because it can catch excepptions i may not want to handle, potentially hiding bugs or leading to unexpected behaviour.

 ### Question 3

 Is there anything wrong with the following exception handler as written?
 Will this code compile?
+Yes, there is something wrong and this code will not compile.
+The try must be ordered from the most specificto general.
+The catch block for arithmetic must come before the general.

 ```java
 try {